edgardovbak/tetris/README.md

   Open index.html

-  In browser you see  the start screen.
+  In the browser you see the start screen.
 Press Enter to start the game.
-  Use arrows to controll the pieces.
+  Use arrows to control the pieces.
-  Preass enter to pause the game.
+  Press enter to pause the game.

   Enjoy!

 ## Classes

 ### Game
 This is the core of the game.
-All functionality that control the game process.
+All functionality that controls the game process.
-The basic idea is saved in 10 x 20 matrix, filled with 0 values.
+The basic idea is saved in a 10 x 20 matrix, filled with 0 values.
-If matrix cell contains something then its filled with 1 value.
+If the matrix cell contains something then its filled with 1 value.
-Here are 7 figures like in original teteris game.
+Here are 7 figures like in the original tetris game.
-The pieces are choosen randomly.
-Every piece have own matrix that contain information about piece: type, and rotation.
+The pieces are chosen randomly.
+Every piece have own matrix that contains information about piece: type, and rotation.
-Two coocrdinates are minitored that describe the piece position on playfield.
+Two coordinates are monitored that describe the piece position on the playfield.

 #### Functions

 #### reset
-  Its used for reset data in game class
+  It's used for reset data in game class

 #### level
-  Return current level.
+  Return the current level.
 The level depends on the number of lines

 #### getState
-  Return data that its used in other classes
+  Return data that is used in other classes

 #### createPlayfield
   Create an empty playfield